General Electives

 INTERIOR DESIGN B

 Students explore career options in residential, commercial, and mobile design, getting credentialed, and networking in professional organizations.
 Topics include: leadership, group dynamics, codes of ethics, lighting, windows, walls, furniture, accessories, textiles, and floor treatments in residential and commercial designs as well as related information on materials, fabrication, and installation; review of the elements and principles of design, the Americans with Disabilities Act (ADA) and universal design.
-The course is aligned to the Fashion and Interior Design pathway.

 SUGGESTED GRADE LEVEL: 9 – 12 PRE-REQUISITES: None